ClarytyLLC/docs/src/docs/tutorials/pages/testing-and-debugging-engines.md

 **APPROXIMATE READING TIME: 10 MINUTES**

->**Tip** Before getting started, we recommend reading about [how to quickly get started with aiWARE](/getting-started/quickstart/) and get familiar with our [cognitive engines](/cognitive-technology/).
+>**Tip** Before getting started, you recommend reading about [how to quickly get started with aiWARE](/getting-started/quickstart/) and get familiar with our [cognitive engines](/cognitive-technology/).
 It would also help if you read about [training an engine](training-an-engine) and [working with jobs](#/developer/engines).

 ## Engine Validation and Debugging <!-- {docsify-ignore} -->

-In this tutorial, we will learn together how to test our engine and debug the most common error.
+In this tutorial, you will learn together how to test our engine and debug the most common error.
 You should validate your engine before you submit a build.

 You must perform the following steps to ensure that your engine is completely validated and you can submit the build: